How Long Does Canned Corn Last In The Fridge?

 Safety Considerations

 When it comes to consuming canned corn past its expiry date, safety should be your top priority.
-While canned goods generally have a long shelf life, it's important to understand that the expiry date is an indication of the product's quality rather than its safety.
-Consuming canned corn after the expiry date may lead to a compromise in taste, texture, and nutritional value.
-However, if the can is undamaged and shows no signs of spoilage, the contents could still be safe to eat.
+The expiry date is an indication of the product's quality rather than its safety, so canned corn that is a year or more past the date is often still fine if the can is undamaged.
+Consuming canned corn after the expiry date may lead to a compromise in taste, texture, and nutritional value, but if the can is intact and shows no signs of spoilage, the contents could still be safe to eat.

 Before using canned corn that is past its expiry date, inspect the can for any dents, rust, or swelling.
 These can be signs of botulism, a potentially fatal food poisoning.
-Never taste the corn directly from the can to determine if it’s safe.
+Never taste the corn directly from the can to decide whether it's safe.
 If you notice any odd smells, discoloration, or if the can spurts liquid upon opening, discard the corn immediately.

 Inspection Criteria Safe Unsafe